Adapt to change or be in a constant state of turmoil

-As singles, we don't have to adapt to change to meet a spouse's needs or preferences.
+We don't have to adapt to change to meet a spouse's needs or preferences.
 If you're divorced, a widow or widower, you may have to deal with your children's changes.
-But if you've never been married, like me, you get to call more of the shots in your life.
+But if you've never been married, like me, you get to call most of the shots in your life.

 Why everyone resists change

-Change is frightening.
-Change can mean we don't know what's coming next.
-We lose control of things, and that gets real scary real fast.
+Change is frightening because we don't know what's coming next.
+When we lose control of things, life gets real scary real fast.
 We're all control freaks at heart, whether we want to admit it or not.

 Even veteran Christians, saints who've walked with God all their lives, can find themselves paralyzed with fear and anxiety when change comes.
 We're forced to acknowledge that God is in control, and that's always a hard thing to do.

 Married people may get encouragement or support from their spouse when change happens.
-It helps to have someone trustworthy to talk with.
+They have someone trustworthy to talk with.

 Who do we have?
 A family member?
 A pastor?
 A friend?
 The value of these conversations is that the other person can allay our fears, calm us, and remind us that God has our best interests at heart.